struharv/rt-muse/README.md

 ### Input file

 rt-bench expects to receive a json file with the configuration to be tested.
 An example of configuration file is contained in the folder input/taskset.json.
-The json file contains three entries: _resources_, _global_ and _tasks_.
+The json file contains four entries: _resources_, _shared_, _global_ and _tasks_.

 ```
 {
   "resources": 3,
+  "shared": 10,
   "global": { ... },
   "tasks": { ... }
 }